glpaparelli/competitive-programming/notes/cp-notes.md

 	return maxs;
 ```
 ![[Pasted image 20240226104956.png | center | 500]]
-**Said Easy:**
-1. We iterate through the array elements one by one.
-2. While processing each element, we maintain the deque such that it stores only elements relevant to the current sliding window.
-Specifically, we ensure that **the deque stores only elements that are potentially maximum candidates for the current and future windows.**
-3. At each step, we perform the following operations:
-    - We remove elements from the front of the deque that are outside the current window.
-We do this by checking if the indices of those elements are beyond the current window boundary.
-    - We remove elements from the back of the deque that are smaller than or equal to the current element. **This is because those elements cannot be the maximum within the current or any future window.
-We only want to keep elements that might potentially become the maximum.**
-    - We append the index of the current element to the back of the deque, as it could potentially be the maximum in the current or future windows.
-4. Once we have processed all elements and maintained the deque accordingly, the maximum elements for each sliding window are stored at the front of the deque.
-5. We collect these maximum values and return them as the result.
 ### 8.4.1 - Correctness
 **Theorem:** The elements in $Q$ are sorted in decreasing order.
 **Proof:** we prove the theorem by induction on the number of iterations